shastryv/dwm/README.md

  - fadeinactive: fades inactive window by reducing opacity
  - hide\_vacant\_tags: hide tags with no windows for a cleaner bar
  - stacker: utilities to  manage the client stack. `super` for push operations and `super+shift` for focus operations
+ - scratchpad: spawn a floating terminal over any window with `super + shift + enter`

 ## Requirements
 In order to build dwm you need the Xlib header files.
 There should be available in your distribution's xorg package.